openmpf/openmpf-docker/SWARM.md

 stack before, then run the following command from within the `openmpf-docker`
 directory:

-- `./scripts/docker-swarm-cleanup.sh --mysql-volume`
+- `./scripts/docker-swarm-cleanup.sh --mysql-volume --remove-shared-data`

 As a convenience, this does not remove the shared volume so that you don't have to recreate it on all of the nodes the next time you deploy the stack.

+The `--remove-shared-data` option will delete the contents the shared volume, which may include extracted artifacts, log files, markup, remote media, etc.
-You will need to manually delete the contents the shared volume.
-If it's backed by an NFS share, then delete the contents of the shared space.
+If you wish to preserve the contents of the shared volume, then omit that option.
+If you wish to remove the contents of the shared volume at a later time, then run:

+- `./scripts/docker-swarm-clean-shared-volume.sh`

 **Remove All Volumes**

 To remove all of the OpenMPF Docker containers, volumes, and networks, then run the following command from within the `openmpf-docker` directory:

-- `./scripts/docker-swarm-cleanup.sh --all-volumes`
+- `./scripts/docker-swarm-cleanup.sh --all-volumes --remove-shared-data`

 This does not remove the Docker images.

-You will need to manually delete the contents the shared volume.
-If it's backed by an NFS share, then delete the contents of the shared space.

 ### (Optional) Add GPU support with NVIDIA CUDA